learn-co-curriculum/phase-1-fetch-lab/README.md

 In `index.js`, there is an empty function, `fetchBooks()`, that is called when `index.html` is loaded.
 To pass this lab, this function should include a fetch request to the Game of Thrones API ('https://anapioficeandfire.com/api/books').
 The returned response should be converted to JSON.
 Then, it should call the second function, `renderBooks()`, passing in the JSON-ified data as the argument.
 To check if you have done this correctly, open up the index.html page of this lab and you should see a list of Game Of Thrones titles on your webpage.

-> **Note**: The tests in this lab need to access the `fetch()` request you will create inside
+> **NOTE**: The tests in this lab need to access the `fetch()` request you will
-> `fetchBooks()`.
-In order to give them access, write your solution so that
+> create inside `fetchBooks()`.
+In order to give them access, write your
-> `fetchBooks()` _returns_ the `fetch()`.
-This will not change the behavior of
+> solution so that `fetchBooks()` _returns_ the `fetch()`.
+This will not change
-> your `fetch()`.
+> the behavior of your `fetch()`.

 ## Conclusion